 Simplify the search

-To find franchises for sale in Liverpool or the best business franchise for you, enter your details on the page above and find a comparison of franchise businesses with Approved Franchises free service.
-Here you can search for franchise companies and receive expert advice from Approved Franchises when making your investment decision
+To find them or the best business version for you, enter your details on the page above and find a comparison of businesses with our sites free service.
+Here you can search for for them and receive expert advice from Approved Franchises when making your investment decision